SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dpd-local/index.md

   </Tab>

   <Tab title="Label Formats">
-    The integration supports generating labels only in the <Glossary>PDF</Glossary> format.
+    The integration supports generating labels on in the <Glossary>PDF</Glossary> format.
   </Tab>
 </Tabs>